Previous dayMarch 30, 2026Next day

 24.4 km1--✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.0 earthquake 7 km S of Big Lake, Alaska with origin time 20:49 UTC on March 30, 2026.
+The USGS recorded this magnitude 2.0 earthquake 7 km S of Big Lake, Alaska at 20:49 UTC on March 30, 2026.
 A small number of nearby observers (1) submitted felt reports to the USGS.
-The event originated approximately 24.4 km below the surface, classifying it as shallow crustal.
+At a depth of 24.4 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Geolocation places the event at 61.457°N, -149.973°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-30